Les Chardons is a sweet little family hotel in one of the best positions in Val d’Isère, that we run as a YSE chalet.

-It is ten seconds’ walk from the church, at the very heart of Val d’Isere’s quaint and quiet old village, and mere metres from the snow square, nursery slopes, drag lifts, ski schools, ski shops, bus stops and all the shops.
-Guests here spend more time skiing, eating and drinking and less time travelling around than anyone else in Val d’Isère.
+It is ten seconds’ walk from the church, at the very heart of Val d’Isere’s quaint and quiet old village, and mere metres from the snow square, nursery slopes, drag lifts, ski schools, bus stops and all the shops.
+Guests spend more time skiing, eating and drinking and less time travelling around than anyone else in Val d’Isère.

-If you wonder why you’ve never noticed Les Chardons, it is next to the Hôtel Les Cinq Frères (which you’ve probably never noticed either) on that little lane which leads from the Tourist Office roundabout to the church.
+If you wonder why you’ve never noticed Les Chardons, it is next to the Hôtel Les Cinq Frères (which you’ve probably never noticed either) on that little lane leading from the Tourist Office roundabout to the church.
 Very few people and even fewer vehicles use this road, and it really is astonishingly silent.
 Even the church clock doesn’t chime at night.

 Inside, the chalet is much more comfortable than one might imagine from its slightly plain exterior.
 This must be true as we get so many repeat bookings!

 The dining room is charming.
-Our top chef Murray leads a team in the professional kitchen, which aims not just to match the food in our smaller chalets, but surpass it; while Christina, the other half of this impressive husband and wife duo, runs the rest of the chalet with the same professional eye for detail.
+Our top chef Murray leads a team in the professional kitchen, aiming not just to match the food in our smaller chalets, but surpass it; while Christina, the other half of this impressive husband and wife duo, runs the rest of the chalet with the same professional eye for detail.

-We do not run a bar, but guests keep their own drinks in a fridge in the large sitting room, and we can buy drinks in for you if you tell us in advance what you’d like.
+We do not run a bar, but guests keep their own drinks in a fridge in the sitting room, and we can buy drinks in for you if you tell us in advance what you’d like.
 It’s all at supermarket prices and there is no cheaper or more convenient way in the Alps to develop cirrhosis.

 There’s a ski/snowboard locker and a room containing nothing but boot-warmers and glove-warmers.
 If you are accustomed to the pleasure of slipping your feet into warm, dry boots, wait until you put on warm, dry gloves!